tomxiong/docker-baseimage/README.md

     RUN chmod 644 /etc/container_environment.sh /etc/container_environment.json

-### Working around Docker's inability to modify /etc/hosts

-It is currently not possible to modify /etc/hosts inside a Docker container because of [Docker bug 2267](https://github.com/dotcloud/docker/issues/2267).
-Baseimage-docker includes a workaround for this.
-You have to be explicitly opt-in for the workaround.

-The workaround involves modifying a system library, libnss_files.so.2, so that it looks for the host file in /etc/workaround-docker-2267/hosts instead of /etc/hosts.
-Instead of modifying /etc/hosts, you modify /etc/workaround-docker-2267/hosts instead.

-Add this to your Dockerfile to opt-in for the workaround.
-This command modifies libnss_files.so.2 as described above.

-    RUN /usr/bin/workaround-docker-2267

-(You don't necessarily have to run this command from the Dockerfile.
-You can also run it from a shell inside the container.)

-To verify that it works, open a bash shell in your container, modify /etc/workaround-docker-2267/hosts, and check whether it had any effect:

-    bash# echo 127.0.0.1 my-test-domain.com >> /etc/workaround-docker-2267/hosts
-    bash# ping my-test-domain.com
-    ...should ping 127.0.0.1...

-**Note on apt-get upgrading:** if any Ubuntu updates overwrite libnss_files.so.2, then the workaround is removed.
-You have to re-enable it by running `/usr/bin/workaround-docker-2267`.
-To be safe, you should run this command every time after running `apt-get upgrade`.

 ## Container administration

 One of the ideas behind Docker is that containers should be stateless, easily restartable, and behave like a black box.
 However, you may occasionally encounter situations where you want to login to a container, or to run a command inside a container, for development, inspection and debugging purposes.
 This section describes how you can administer the container for those purposes.